-The ingredients of this supplement vary according to the flavor chosen, however, the basic ingredients (the same in all formulas) are:
+The ingredients in this supplement vary according to the flavor chosen, however, the base ingredients (the same in all formulas) are:

-As the name of this supplement, 100% whey, indicates, we can confirm through the list of ingredients that the protein used is really 100% whey, great.
+As the name of this supplement indicates, 100% whey, we can confirm through the list of ingredients that the protein used is indeed 100% whey, great.

-The addition of digestive enzymes is welcome to facilitate the digestion of this protein and to avoid discomfort that may sometimes exist in people less tolerant to whey protein supplements.
+The addition of digestive enzymes is welcome to facilitate the digestion of this protein and avoid discomfort that may sometimes occur in people who are less tolerant of whey protein supplements.

-To complete the list of ingredients we have flavorings and sweeteners that vary according to the flavor chosen.
+To complete the list of ingredients we have flavorings and sweeteners that vary according to the chosen flavor.

-The flavors available are immense and range from the classic chocolate and strawberry to more exotic flavors like banana or chocolate/mint.
+The flavors available are immense and range from classic chocolate and strawberry to more exotic flavors such as banana or chocolate/mint.

-A list of simple ingredients, which in a whey supplement is ideal.
+A simple list of ingredients, which is ideal in a whey supplement.

 Here is the table for the strawberry version.

-We have 24g of protein for each serving (1 scoop has 29.4g), which is a good value.
+We have 24g of protein per serving (1 scoop has 29.4g), which is a good value.

-Analyzing the protein dose for every 100g, we see that this supplement is 81% of protein, a very good value considering that it is a concentrated/isolated protein mixture with flavor.
+Analyzing the dose of protein per 100g, we see that this supplement is 81% of protein, a very good value considering that it is a mixture of concentrated/isolated protein with flavor.

-As with all whey protein supplements, the values of carbohydrates and fats are low and there is not much to comment, in this case we have 1g of fat and 2g of carbohydrates per serving, which totals only 17 calories.
+As with all whey protein supplements, the carbohydrate and fat values are low and there is not much to comment, in this case we have 1g of fat and 2g of carbohydrates per dose, which totals just 17 calories.

-As it is not enough to see the values of crude protein to know the quality of a protein, we will also analyze the aminogram of the Whey Gold Standard from Optimum Nutrition.
+As it is not enough to see the raw protein values to know the quality of a protein, we will also analyze the aminogram of the Whey Gold Standard from Optimum Nutrition.

-Looking at the aminogram we see that this supplement brings about 18.7g of BCAA's for every 100g and 5.5g for each shake (1 scoop).
+Looking at the aminogram we see that this supplement provides around 18.7g of BCAA's for every 100g and 5.5g for each shake (1 scoop).

-In order to have a basis for comparison with other proteins on the market, we will place these values next to the other two proteins already analyzed, the Myprotein Impact Whey and Prozis 100% Whey Prime Sport.
+To have a basis for comparison with other proteins on the market, we will place these values next to the other two proteins already analyzed, Impact Whey from Myprotein and the 100% Whey Prime by Prozis Sport.